elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 But we can use different facility exposed by `gen_event` called `add_sup_handler`.
 It means that the connection between process that wants to dispatch an event and the handler will be supervised.
 What does it mean?
 If the event handler is deleted due to a fault, the manager sends a message `{gen_event_EXIT, Handler, Reason}` to the caller.
 It means that we need to provide additional process, often called a *guard* for the possibly faulty handler.
 Then, dispatching of an event will happen through that *guardian* process, and when it receives the failure message (via `handle_info`) we can act accordingly to the requirements.

-Keep in mind that underneath it uses *links*, not monitors - [Learn You Some Erlang For Great Good!](http://learnyousomeerlang.com/event-handler) event handler chapter has really good explanation why it may be dangerous and what issues it causes.
+Keep in mind that underneath it uses *links*, not monitors - event handler chapter from [Learn You Some Erlang For Great Good!](http://learnyousomeerlang.com/event-handler) has really good explanation why it may be dangerous and what issues it causes.
 Long story short, after using `add_sup_handler` you need to be cautious when it comes to the event manager shutdown.

 ### State management

 One more thing that I think is not emphasized enough is the state management and that you should always pass down state to your handlers.
 It is really well described in the example code above, but also when it comes to the fault tolerance - each handler can be removed due to failure operation and after restoring it we can pass the new state.
-If we will preserve state of that handler in the manager (and we will build facility for exposing that), it may cause very strange and hard to debug behavior related with the state of the newly created handler.
+If we will preserve state of that handler in the manager (and we will build facility for exposing that), it may cause strange and hard to debug side effects related with the state of the newly created handler.

 ## Alternatives?